Skip to main content

 Self-hosted instances

-If you are running a self-hosted OpenCX deployment, set the OPENCX_BASE_URL environment variable to your instance URL:
+If you run a self-hosted OpenCX deployment, set OPENCX_BASE_URL to your instance URL.
+The server requires HTTPS unless targeting localhost for local development.

 Troubleshooting